 For the past few years, ActiveCampaign has been judged the best provider for email delivery.

 However, I believe ConvertKit’s emails have a more personal feel that make them more suitable for personal brands like mine.
 ConvertKit’s emails are almost indistinguishable from personal emails.

 With ActiveCampaign, it’s nearly impossible to create emails that don’t look like they are coming from a mailing list.

 With mass emails, you’re required by law (the CAN-SPAM Act) to include an option for unsubscribing.
-ConvertKit allows you to customize your email footer, so you can do this in an elegant fashion.
-Unless you’re paying for the most expensive plan, with ActiveCampaign, you’re stuck with a standard footer.
+Both ConvertKit and ActiveCampaign allows you to customize your email footer, so you can do this in an elegant fashion.

-In my experience with Google, I’ve noticed that using an ESP’s standard footer tends to push your email into the Promotional or Updates tab.
-From my testing, the open rate decreased 10% when my email moved from the inbox to these tabs.
+In my experience with Google, I’ve noticed that using an ESP’s standard footer tends to push your email into the ‘Promotional’ or ‘Updates’ tab.
+From my testing, the open rate decreased by 10% when my email moved from the inbox to these tabs.
 You should always try to land in the Gmail inbox.
-With ActiveCampaign, this is impossible unless you opt for the most expensive plan.

 The ConvertKit pricing strategy is simple.
 If you want more subscribers, you pay more.
 On the other hand, ActiveCampaign’s pricing is tiered.
 You can pay more for more subscribers, but there are also higher-level plans that have more functionalities.